-Saddle Dam Park would be closed and unavailable to recreational uses for the duration of the construction period, which is currently estimated at 18 months.
-The closure would begin between summer 2023 and winter 2023/2024, depending on timing of FERC and other regulatory approvals.
-Park closure is estimated to extend through the entire 2024 recreation season, possibly extending into the early part of the 2025 season.
-The park entrance, access road, parking lot, fields, and boat launch would be used for construction access to the park, parking, staging, and access to the dam face and would be unavailable to the public.
+The Saddle Dam Park Day Use and portions of the Saddle Dam Farm would be closed and unavailable to recreational uses for the duration of the construction period, which is currently estimated at 18 months.
+The closure would begin between in the fall of 2024 and conclude in early 2026 depending on timing of FERC and other regulatory approvals.
+Park closure is estimated to extend through the entire 2025 recreation season, possibly extending into the early part of the 2026 season.
+The day use park entrance, access road, parking lot, and boat launch would be used for construction access to the park, parking, staging, and access to the dam face and would be unavailable to the public.
+Nearby farm fields (approximately up to 12 acres) would be used for staging of equipment and areas of Saddle Dam Farm closed to public access for the duration noted above.
+Impact to hunting and wildlife viewing may extend beyond the closure period as disturbed areas recover.

-Some modifications to the Saddle Dam Park recreation facilities would be necessary as a result of extending the dam embankment downstream.
+Some modifications to the Saddle Dam Park Day Use recreation facilities would be necessary as a result of extending the dam embankment downstream.
 The modifications are likely to include restoring the downstream parking lot, relocating the existing septic system at the parking lot cleanout station, relocating the three park host sites, and relocating electric and water utilities, and fencing.
 Although the parking lot would be impacted by the proposed action, there would be no net reduction in parking.

 On the downstream side of the dam, the gravel parking lot would be reconfigured to accommodate the expanded width of the filter and drain berm.
 The reconfigured parking lot would be approximately the same size as the existing lot and would include new grass vegetated islands and a new drainage swale.
 The park host sites at the south end of the parking lot would be relocated beyond the expanded dam embankment, and one light pole in the parking lot would be relocated.
+Farm areas disturbed will be revegetated.